pyjarrett/OMSCS_Survival_Guide/README.md

 and go for the "B" in the class which you see as being easier or not in your specialization.
 This way, if you get a "C" the class will still count.

+WARNING: Note that if you try to pursue this method, you will likely lose much of your competitiveness to get into PhD programs because you are sacrificing your GPA.
+Also, you will probably get less out of your courses by taking multiple at a time.

 # I hope that covers it

 If you have any other questions you want added onto this, just post below or